eniolajinadu/resume/README.md

-This is the repository to my official resume and cover letter.
+This is the repository to my official resume.